qsona/time-master/README.md

 Clear settings (forward/rewind/freeze) of TimeMaster.

 ### TimeMaster.overwrite
-overwrite global `Date` with `WrapperDate`.
+overwrite global `Date` with `WrappedDate`.
 It is dangerous so it should not be used in a production environment.

 ```
 TimeMaster.overwrite();
-Date === TimeMaster.WrapperDate; // true
+Date === TimeMaster.WrappedDate; // true
 ```

 ### TimeMaster.isOverwritten